IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 their role in the protocol can be encrypted, and other information can be anonymized.

-In summary, many of the basic tools for mitigating pervasive attack already exist.
-As Edward Snowden put it, "properly implemented strong crypto systems are one of the few things you can rely on".
-The task for the Internet community is to ensure that applications are able to use the strong crypto systems we have defined - for example, TLS with PFS ciphersuites - and that these properly implemented.
-(And, one might add, turned on!)
-Some of this work will require architectural changes to applications, e. g., in order to limit the information that is exposed to servers.
-In many other cases, however, the need is simply to make the best use we can of the cryptographic tools we have.

-Some tools that we currently have can also be used for mitigating pervasive attacks, but since they have not generally been designed with this in mind, they may need elaboration or adjustment to be completely suitable.
+The tools that we currently have have not generally been designed with mitigation in mind, so they may need elaboration or adjustment to be completely suitable.
 The next section examines one common reason for such adjustment:  managing the integration of one mitigation with the environment in which it is deployed.